iampeti/Thesis_Gender_Bias/README.md

 # Thesis_Gender_Bias

-This Repo contains all of the files, images, datasets and the code used in my undergraduate thesis: _Gender Bias in Clinical Studies: A Statistical Approach_
+This Repo contains all of the files, images, datasets and code used in my undergraduate thesis: _Gender Bias in Clinical Studies: A Statistical Approach_.

+Institution: University of Crete, Deparment of Mathematics and Applied Mathematics,
+Supervisor: Supervisor: Pavlos Pavlidis, Associate Professor, Department of Biology UoC and Affiliated Researcher, ICS-FORTH Heraklion 2025

 Abstract:
 ​
 This thesis aims to investigate the impact of gender bias in clinical research, with a focus on differences in gene expression.
 The historical exclusion of females in clinical